tommacode/WebsiteRemake/README.md

 ## Welcome to my open source website

 These are just plain html files with css images and some javascript.
 There is no backend handling.
+No longer with a paralax background

 ## Issues